miguelangel6/poet-n7/README.md

 Running Tests
 --------------

-To run the testlocally  is necessary to verify that the Selenium server is running, we suggest to use two tabs on terminal.
+To run the test locally  is necessary to verify that the Selenium server is running, we suggest to use two tabs on terminal.

 Tab # 1: